Mabhuti Khanyeza: Ajax Cape Town

 Khenyeza moved to Ajax CT in 2008 after he fell out with Kaizer Chiefs coach Muhsin Ertugral.
 He arrive as a free agent and he was one of the top scorer of 2008–2009 season.
 At the end of the season left the club and signed for Mamelodi Sundowns.

 Mamelodi Sundowns

-Since his arrival Khenyeza had become a regular first team player in the team.
+Khenyeza became a regular first team player in the team.
 He had 10 goals and 9 assists in 57 games.

 Supersport United

 After leaving Mamelodi Sundowns for free in January 2012 he signed for Supersport United.
-On total he played 22 games for the club, fifteen of whom as a starter.
+In total he played 22 games for the club, fifteen as a starter.
 He scored four goals and provided three assists.

 Ajax Cape Town

 Khenyeza rejoined Ajax CT in January 2013.

+Coaching career

+Khanyeza has coached at Golden Arrows (until March 2024), Chippa United and Komani United.
+In November 2025, he took over as head coach of Black Leopards.